-- 1. The tool must be searchable on the public Internet with Google and Yahoo search engines.
+- 1. The tool must be searchable on the public Internet with the Google search engines.
 ALL Internet users have access to the tool(s). - 2.
-WinMD5, 7-Zip, and VMware Workstation Player are competition software and are authorized for the online rounds of competition.
+WinMD5, 7-Zip, and the virtual machine player designated on the CyberPatriot website Technical Specifications page are competition software and are authorized for the online rounds of competition.
 Teams using other software tools that do not meet competition technical specifications compete at their own risk.
 (See Chapter 3.) - 3.
 Teams should not delete, disable, or tamper with anything in the CyberPatriot folder or the CyberPatriot Scoring Service on their images.
 Furthermore, they should ensure that any antivirus or antimalware software that is installed on competition images does not interfere with this folder or service. - 4.
 Scripts.
 For purposes of the competition, scripts created by the competitors of a CyberPatriot team are not considered software tools. - a.
 Teams may use scripts at their own risk.
-Failure to gain points using a script will not receive consideration for score correction or appeal. - b.
+Failure to gain points using a script will not receive consideration for score correction or appeal.

+- b.
 Teams shall not use scripts or software created by members of other CyberPatriot teams, coaches, technical mentors, or team assistants. - c.
 Teams from the same school or organization may not collaborate in the creation of scripts and may not share scripts with each other or other teams. - d.
 Teams may not update scripts based on competition information provided by other teams.